 Unexpected emergencies such as floods, forest fires, unemployment, and more are associated with serious financial crisis.
 One effective way of dealing with such crisis is by following the slogan of the Boy Scouts, “always be prepared.”
 Therefore, having a clearly-defined and well-thought out financial emergency plan can alleviate the potential risks.
 One of these financial emergency plans is an emergency savings fund.

 Well, your spouse’s idea of paying off your debts before you initiate an emergency savings plan is good.
 However, the moment you get hit by an unexpected disaster, that’s the time you are likely to borrow more to help you get out of the mess safely.
-This implies that you are likely to take more debt rather than debt settlement.
+This implies that you are likely to take more debt rather than debt consolidation services.
 A better option would be keeping your debt low at a slow pace so that you can begin saving for unforeseen circumstances.

 According to experts, with a major disaster, the first 72 hours are crucial.
 It’s important to be self-sufficient and own enough water, food, and other resources that you can use before you receive help.
 Keep in mind that if you must leave your home during a catastrophe, it means that you might not have an advance warning.
 Therefore, having emergency savings can be of great help.